Irregular Income? How to Still Save for Retirement

 Once you have established your personal safety net, you can start thinking about where to put away what income you can.

-Contractors and self-employed workers have options to save for retirement, including starting your own individual 401(k), a SEP-IRA, or a SIMPLE IRA.
+Contractors and self-employed workers have options to save for retirement, including starting their own individual 401(k), a SEP-IRA, or a SIMPLE IRA.
 Compared to traditional IRAs, these retirement savings plans provide the potential to save more and reduce taxable income.
 If you max out one of these plans, you can still put additional retirement savings into a personal IRA.

 You're not working, but your spouse is